 Oh, but it was worth it.
 I was overwhelmed by the amount of different cocktails to choose from, and had a hard time picking…until I came across one that was a MILKSHAKE.
 Are you kidding me??
 A milkshake with liquor in it??
 Is this for real?
 I jumped all over the opportunity, happily drank the entire thing, and contemplated ordering another…until that liquor kicked in.
 Sometimes it’s bittersweet to be a lightweight when it comes to alcohol.

 Many years go by, and I still remember how delicious that first mudslide was.
-Since all of my cheesecakes are being sold at Krafty Draft Brew Pub, it seemed perfect to start adding more specialty cheesecakes like this one to the menu.
+Since all of my cheesecakes were being sold at Krafty Draft Brew Pub, it seemed perfect to start adding more specialty cheesecakes like this one to the menu.
 The combination of kahlua, irish cream, and chocolate vodka all wrapped up in one cheesecake, drizzled with chocolate ganache and whipped cream?
 Yes please.

 For the Crust: